pkdc/social-network/README.md

 This is a Facebook-like social network application built using React for the frontend and Golang for the backend.

+It is hosting on https://notfacebook.netlify.app/
+Note: The websocket is working in localhost, but works inconsistently when hosted.

 ## Features

 The application includes the following features: